Souptik-Roy/Spam-Email-Checker/README.md

 Display insights like top spam keywords and spam vs. ham statistics to educate users.

 ### 📧 Email/SMS Integration
 Automatically analyze incoming emails or text messages to identify potential scams.

+### WhatsApp/Telegram Bot: Users can forward messages to the bot for real-time spam detection.

+### Extension Idea: Could be extended as a browser or messaging extension for automatic scanning.

 ## [🚀Demo](https://spam-classifier-souptik.netlify.app/)